GregoryUrban/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+We use sessions in order to manage a pseudo-state in HTML, basically to keep users logged in between pages.

-1. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner.
+It stores the password as cryptographically hashed.

-1. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers?
+It puts a time limit on the password request so a long password would require 1 trillion trillion combinations which would take thousands of years to happen.

-1. What are the three parts of the JSON Web Token?
+4. What are the three parts of the JSON Web Token?
+Header, Payload, Signature

 ## Project Set Up